David Honeyford: Political party memberships

-Honeyford was formerly a member of NI21. which ceased to exist by 2016.
-He then joined the Alliance Party and became a member of its ruling Executive.
-He stepped down from that role in February 2017 after making comments, for which he later apologised, that unionists were "bred to hate" Catholics.
+He joined the Alliance Party in 2014 after a short introduction into politics with NI21, becoming a member of Alliance’s ruling Executive in 2016.
+He stepped down from that role in February 2017 after making a comment on Twitter, for which he apologised, that unionists were “bred to hate Catholics more than corruption”.

 Political career

 Early career

 In the May 2014 local elections to Lisburn and Castlereagh City Council, Honeyford was the NI21 candidate for the constituency of Killultagh.
-He placed last with 6.16% of First Preference Votes.
+With the eve of poll collapse of NI21 Honeyford received 399 votes or 6.16% of First Preference Votes.